An honest look at how we’re running the Product/Market fit survey at Rows

 Initially introduced by Sean Ellis a decade ago, the survey re-gained prominence last year when Rahul Vohra wrote a great post on First Round about using the survey at Superhuman.
 In short, a leading indicator of a startup product/market fit can be measured as the percentage of users who would reply being “very disappointed” when asked how they would feel if they could no longer use your product.
 If you’re over 40%, you’re golden.
 If not, you’ve got work to do.

-At dashdash — a spreadsheet on steroids — we’ve been using the survey for over a year.
+At Rows — a spreadsheet with superpowers — we’ve been using the survey for over a year.
 We thought it might be useful to others if we shared what we’re doing, what is working, what’s not, and how we’re thinking about it.
-This is an honest take on the ins and outs of using this survey as an important tool in your business discovery toolkit.
-Let’s dive in:
+This is our honest take on the ins and outs of using this survey as an important tool in your business discovery toolkit.
+Let’s dive in.

 Timing and Frequency

-For the past year, we’ve been sending the survey every 3 months, usually in the first week of a new quarter.
+For the past year, we’ve been sending this survey every 3 months, usually in the first week of a new quarter.
 We chose this timing and frequency because:

 2) KPI mapping: We set our company, product, and business KPIs on a quarterly cadence, and the survey should be part of the quarterly objectives.